gabrielmcg/Docker-docs/ops/README.md

 separate Virtual Volume created on the 3PAR StoreServ and presented to all the hosts in the vSphere cluster. </li>

 <li class="li">Backup software must be available.
-A recommendation for HPE Recovery Manager Central and
+HPE Recovery Manager Central and
-HPE StoreServ is included but other customer backup/restore solutions are acceptable </li>
+HPE StoreServ is recommended but other customer backup/restore solutions are acceptable. </li>

 </ul>